TwiN/gatus-cli/README.md

-# template
+# gatus-client
-This is a template repository
+This is a client for Gatus.io